 Mac And Me was a major embarrassment and a total box office bomb, especially when compared to E.T.’s incredible cumulative worldwide gross of $793,000,000+.
 But what you might not know is how financially unsuccessful Mac And Me was.

-The film’s poor earnings don’t even help place it in the top 100 movies of 1998.
-Terrible sequels like Iron Eagle II and Arther 2: On The Rocks made millions of more dollars than Mac And Me.
+The film’s poor earnings don’t even help place it in the top 100 movies of 1998 in the United States.
+Terrible sequels like Iron Eagle II and Arther 2: On The Rocks made millions of dollars more than Mac And Me.
 Even Police Academy 5: Assignment: Miami Beach made 3x more than Mac And Me at the box office in 1988.

 A positive aspect of the film was its charity involvement.
 Part of the film’s ticket sales was donated to the Ronald McDonald House Charities.
 Unfortunately, the film’s poor box office performance dramatically limited these contributions.